remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 }
 ~~~~

-We'll just generate Assembly code for the if-block or else-block as appropriate (and we'll not generate code for the test) if the test expression is a constant:
+We'll just generate Assembly code for the if-block or else-block as appropriate:

 ~~~~
 @Parse An If Statement@ +=